Auto Insurance Rate Factors

 Did you know that your gender can impact how much you pay for car insurance?
 We’ll explain why that is and how much it can affect you.

 Are you married?
-Your insurance rates will likely be lower as a result.
-Read more about how your marital status affects your auto rates.
+Your auto insurance rates will likely be lower as a result.
+Read more about how your marital status affects your premium.

 How’s your credit score?
 Insurers may be using your credit score to set your car insurance rates.
 Learn how they do it here.